Common Signs of Postpartum Depression

 Differentiating Between PPD and Baby Blues

 When symptoms last longer than a couple of weeks and worsen or intensify to affect her quality of life, these may be signs of something more severe than the baby blues.
 Making this distinction between the two will help new parents seek appropriate medical intervention as soon as possible before the condition worsens.

 Extreme Signs of Postpartum Depression

-Postpartum depression has other more severe types which involve extreme behaviors and emotions.
+Postpartum depression has other more severe types involving extreme behaviors and emotions.
 The following are severe signs of postpartum depression that may indicate PPD types like postpartum panic disorder, postpartum OCD, postpartum PTSD, and postpartum psychosis.